mahasri/accion-delivery-handbook/INTEGRATION_GUIDE.md

 # Handbook Integration Guide

 ## Overview
-This guide explains how to integrate the Accion Delivery Handbook as a menu item in your main website.
+This guide explains how to integrate the Accion Delivery Handbook as a menu item in your main website, with special optimizations for embedded views.

 ## Option 1: Subdirectory Integration (Recommended)